Summary

 30 Minute(s)

-Transition to slide 9 and distribute one Flight Crew strip from the attached Landing Changes handout to each Flight Crew (group of three students).
+Transition to slide 9 and distribute one Flight Crew strip from the attached Landing Changes handout to each flight crew (group of three students).
 Explain to students that they have each been given new data and need to complete the challenge of writing a linear equation without graphing or plotting any of the given points.
-Ask the questions on the screen and give them approximately 5 minutes to discuss as a group.
+Ask the questions on the slide and give them approximately 5 minutes to discuss as a group:

-As students discuss, move to slide 10 and give each group a copy of the attached Poster Planning handout or ask them to create a plan on notebook paper before giving out poster paper.
-This is a space for students to plan out their ideas before using markers on poster paper.
+As students discuss, transition to slide 10.
+Before giving out poster paper, provide each group with a copy of the Poster Planning handout or ask them to create a plan on notebook paper.

 After 5–8 minutes, students should be finished with planning their poster.
-Show slide 11.
+Display slide 11.
 When students show you their poster plan, give them (or indicate the location of supplies) a poster and two markers.
-Direct their attention to slide 11 and explain that they should use one color to make their table, show their work, and write their equation.
+Direct their attention to the slide and explain that they should use one color to make their tables, show their work, and write their equations.
 Their second color is for numbering and labeling steps.
 For example, “Step 1: Make a Table” should be a different color than the table of values on their poster.

 Explain